banner banner

 MYSTERY AND THRILLER WRITING

 Along with class material on the basics of mystery fiction writing, there’s a workshop atmosphere: class discussion and writing exercises, submitting work to the group for feedback.
 The students will be at different points in their work.
 Some will have only the desire, some will have an idea, some will have a few chapters, some will have a finished draft of a novel.
 The goal is to motivate you to continue writing and improving after the class ends.
+Includes material on the business of mystery writing-- queries, proposals, ms guidelines, marketing, networking, organizations, agents.

 THE I'VE ALWAYS WANTED TO WRITE FICTION WORKSHOP